aws-samples/sample-code-for-clr-migration-to-lambda-sql2025/README.md

 # Migrate SQL CLR assemblies to AWS Lambda on Amazon RDS for SQL Server 2025

-Sample code that shows how to replace an unsupported SQL Common Language Runtime (CLR) assembly on Amazon RDS for SQL Server with an AWS Lambda function invoked natively from Transact-SQL through `sp_invoke_external_rest_endpoint`.

 This repository is the hands-on companion to the AWS Database Blog post [Addressing CLR assembly deprecation in Amazon RDS for SQL Server](https://aws.amazon.com/blogs/database/addressing-clr-assembly-deprecation-in-amazon-rds-for-sql-server/), implementing **Option A** (external REST endpoint invocation) for CLR logic that has no native T-SQL equivalent.
+This repo has some sample code that shows how to replace an unsupported SQL Common Language Runtime
+(CLR) assembly on Amazon RDS for SQL Server with an AWS Lambda function invoked natively from Transact-SQL through `sp_invoke_external_rest_endpoint`.

 ## Background